9630613/Trajectory-planning-of-UR10-robot/README.md

 k in this robot 2000.

-now the robot is controlled desirability also we can get the error feedback and  decreaes the error very well.
+Now, the robot is controlled desirably.
+Also, we can get the error feedback and  decreaes the error very well.

 <img src="https://github.com/9630613/Trajectory-planning-of-UR10-robot/blob/main/Images/error%20%20(order10%5E15).jpg" width= "500">